Let's Do This

 Isn't All This Info Online Already?

-Yes, and the official ThreeA web site is quite good.
+Yes, and the official ThreeA web site was quite good (sadly it is no more, as of this update).
 I'm sure Ash and his team would love to do more online and expand, but as I've seen over the years and even heard from him firsthand (i.e. at SDCC): he and his team have limited time, resources and people.
-I've invested over 100 hours just to get this site off the ground and still have tons of content gaps to fill, toys to add, etc. It takes lots of time and resources to create a highly functional website.
+I've invested countless hours on this site and still have tons of content gaps to fill, toys to add, etc. It takes lots of time and resources to create a highly functional website.

 I'm trying hard to make it abundantly clear that this site is not affiliated with ThreeA (3A) or Ashley Wood.
 Of course I would love their blessing and support, but I certainly do not have those expectations.
 A fan site for fans, by fans.